Wiki · Concept · Last reviewed June 15, 2026

 Bottlenecks and Supply Chain

 Silicon photonics is not a magic replacement for all copper.
-It introduces its own constraints: laser reliability, coupling losses, packaging alignment, thermal control, test complexity, repairability, manufacturability, fiber management, and operational service models.
+It introduces its own constraints: laser reliability, wavelength control, coupling losses, packaging alignment, thermal control, test complexity, repairability, manufacturability, fiber management, field service, and operational telemetry.

 Central Tensions